octopusBD/apiEmbraer4-sem/README.md

 <ul>
       <li>Business logic creation in the database;</li>
       <li>
-            Develop the editing interface with the following functionality: Insert, modify and remove new items from the database presented to clients.
+            Develop the editing interface with the following functionality: Modify status of items from the database presented to clients.
       </li>
+      <li>Develop dynamic filters for the pages: Administrator, Consultant and Editor.</li>
+      <li>Generate administrative graphical reports;</li>

 </ul>